Geoffrey Poskett, Choirmaster of St Birinus Middle School and Nigel-Milford

 and therefore his having to borrow Nigel’s obsessively sharpened HB, to

-reduce a semibreve by one beat, as firmly instructed.
+reduce a semibreve by one beat, as roundly instructed.

-the male participants, where there was some jockeying between the tenors
+row of the male participants, where there was some jockeying between

 Divas are found in both sexes, he reflected.